 There are thousands of financial advisors all over the country, many of whom work for networks with well-known national brand names.
 There are many different types of professionals who provide financial advice and services: brokers, investment advisors, accountants, lawyers, insurance agents, and financial planners.
 It can be confusing to understand who you’re really working with and what are the costs.
 Beware of commission-based investment services.
 Read this article for information on the “Problems of Commission-Based” advisors, namely such advisors do not have to follow the fiduciary rule when managing your church’s or organization’s money.

-The Foundation’s ALL INCLUSIVE expense structure is about 1%, based on assets under management.
-There are no other “hidden” expenses.
-Considering the other considerable differences, such as socially responsible and ESG/impact investing, we’re confident the Foundation’s investment management services provide you and your church or organization superior value in aligning your investments with your mission.
+The Foundation’s ALL INCLUSIVE annualized fee structure is about 1%, based on assets under management.
+There are no other “hidden” costs.
+Considering the other considerable differences, such as socially responsible and ESG / impact investing, we’re confident the Foundation’s investment management services provide you and your church or organization superior value in aligning your investments with your mission.
 (For more information, see the UMC’s resolution on “Investment Ethics” and ¶ 717 “Sustainable and Socially Responsible Investments” in The Book of Discipline of The United Methodist Church.)